stuartellis/sve-personal-website/content/articles/copier-project-maintenance.md

 copier copy git+ssh://github.com/my-username/copier-mynamespace-mytemplate.git my-project
 ```

-It then prompts you for answers to the questions that are defined in the template, and then creates the files and
+It then prompts you for answers to the questions that are defined in the template.
+Once you have responded to all of the
-directories that are included in the template in the `my-project/` directory.
-It also creates an `answers` file in the
+questions it will create the files and directories that are included in the template in the `my-project/` directory.
+It
-project directory to store the address of the template, the version of the template that you used, and your responses to
+also creates an `answers` file in the project directory to store the address of the template, the version of the
-the questions.
+template that you used, and your responses to the questions.

-> You can also define options on the command-line or in a data file.
+> You can also provide responses on the command-line or in a data file.

 You can update a project at any time.
 Specify the answers file that was created by the first run of Copier.
 Copier then
 uses Git to fetch either the latest version of the template, or the version of the template that you